ronneylira/DotNetOpenAuth.MicrosoftOAuth2/README.md

 redirect be packed into a single parameter called `state`.
 Since `OAuthWebSecurity` needs two parameters, `__provider__` and `__sid__` - we have to rewrite the url.

+Note: The RewriteRequest method will unpack the state parameter and place its contents back into the regular querystring.
+So if you are looking for a state value such as ReturnUrl, you will find it has been moved to Request.QueryString["ReturnUrl"].

 ## Disclaimer

-I don't work for Google, Microsoft, or DNOA.
 This is released under the [MIT](LICENCE.txt) licence.
 Do what you want